Joshattih/Joshattih/README.md

 - 👋 Hi, I’m @Joshattih
-- 👀 I’m interested in Aerospace Engineering and Machine Learning
+- 👀 I’m interested in Engineering and Machine Learning
 - 💞️ With a Physics and Astronomy background, I’m looking to collaborate on any project in AI applications ins Space Engineering and Astronomy or Space Sciences
 - 📫 How to reach me .. joshattih@gmail.com